 If listening carefully to game creators descriptions (meanings) of the engaging and motivating forces driving their games, you can hear how it revolves around contrasts, such as: good/evil, peace/war, mercy/vengeance, hope/despair, faith/distrust, modesty/arrogance, domination/subordination, victory/defeat, enemy/friend, or static/dynamic, as in Coster’s talk.

-Through contrasts, you connect the narrative as a meaning-making mechanism by how you convey causal, spatial, and temporal links through the medium’s technique and style from a bottom-up perspective.
+Through contrasts, you connect the narrative as a meaning-making mechanism on how you convey causal, spatial, and temporal links through the medium’s technique and style from a bottom-up perspective.

 When making sense of the contrasts and how the causal network connects the parts from a bottom-up perspective you can recognize the similarities between our sense-making and the computer’s conditional expressions: if, then, and else.
 For example, when you create flowcharts, it clearly shows how your sense- and meaning-making assimilate the computer’s behavior.

 In summary, I will depict the meaning-makers navigator of how you are altering between breaking down meanings from a top-down perspective and picking up contrasts from a bottom-up view, as follows:

 If you would like to try the cognitive friendly navigator,

 - Notice how when you handle the contrasts how the sense-maker inside you ask: if, then, or, else.